Mingkai14/DDGWizard/docs/Predict_ddg_of_sm.rst

     <div style="text-align: justify;">
     <h4>3.
 Output</h4>
-    The program will generate an output xls file <span class="keyword-highlight">pred.xls</span> located in <span class="keyword-highlight">DDGWizard/src/</span>.
+    The program will generate an output csv file <span class="keyword-highlight">Pred.csv</span> located in <span class="keyword-highlight">DDGWizard/src/</span>.
     <p></p>
-    This <span class="keyword-highlight">xls</span> file can be directly used as input for the DDGWizard prediction program, enabling quick preparation for ΔΔG prediction of saturation mutagenesis:
+    This <span class="keyword-highlight">csv</span> file can be directly used as input for the DDGWizard prediction program, enabling quick preparation for ΔΔG prediction of saturation mutagenesis:
     <p></p>
     </div>